 History of Hebron Christian Academy

-During the 2000-2001 school year, a new eight-classroom modular building learning cottage was installed on the Elementary campus.
-The High School met at Hebron Baptist Church.
+During the 2000-01 school year, a new eight-classroom modular building learning cottage was installed on the elementary campus and the high school met at Hebron Baptist Church.
 HCA received accreditation from the Georgia Association of Christian Schools.
 Enrollment grew to 497 students, with 16 graduates.
-In September 2001, a second campus was added and the High School relocated to 570 Dacula Road.
-In HCA’s third year of operation, enrollment reached 584 students, with 14 graduates.
+In September of 2001, a second campus was added and the high school relocated to 570 Dacula Road.
+In HCA’s third year of operation enrollment reached 584 students, with 14 graduates.

-February 2003 brought more changes as an eight-classroom building was completed on the High School campus.
-In Atlanta’s 75 Largest Christian Schools, published in the Atlanta Business Chronicle, Hebron Christian Academy ranked 25th in largest private Christian schools in the Atlanta Metro area.
+February of 2003 brought more changes as an eight-classroom building was completed on the high school campus.
+In Atlanta’s 75 Largest Christian Schools, published in the Atlanta Business Chronicle, Hebron Christian Academy ranked 25th in largest private Christian schools in Metro Atlanta.
 Enrollment extended to 660 students, with five graduates.